openearth/xbeach-toolbox/README.md

 https://xbeach.readthedocs.io/en/latest/.

 # Getting started / installation
-Pip packages are hosted on the pypi server and can be installed using **pip install xbTools**.
+Pip packages are hosted on the pypi server and can be installed using:

+**pip install xbTools**.

 # Release notes
 Release  | notes